I’m a firm believer that every business needs a website.

-Although some may argue whether that’s true, I can’t tell you how often I’ve walked away from a business who a) didn’t have a website or b) had a poorly designed one.
-That’s why I want to save you the trouble I went through when I was first starting out and give you a few simple web design rules I wish I had known the first time I DIY’d mine.
+Although some may argue whether that’s true, I can’t tell you how often I’ve walked away from a business who either didn’t have a website or had a poorly designed one.

 After some trial and error…tears…and a lot of wine…I learned some basic web design rules that I’m eager to share.

-But first, let’s start with why it’s important to have a polished and professional website in the first place:
+But first, let’s start with why it’s important to have a visually-appealing website in the first place:

 - Better usability for the end user